 2.4.1 There have been several key achievements under the Parent Program.
-As of today, more than 3.3 million people over the targeted three million have gained access to improved water supply with adequate pressure and closer to their houses.
-On sanitation, 4.3 million people over the targeted four million have gained access to improved sanitation facilities, such as flush/pour flush toilets, ventilated improved pit latrines, pit latrines with intact slabs, or composting toilets.
+As of today, more than 1.8 million people out of a targeted three million have gained access to improved water supply with adequate pressure and closer to their houses.
+The target of three million is expected to be achieved after the second-year verification exercise, due to be completed in January 2022.
+On sanitation, 2.6 million people out of a targeted four million have gained access to improved sanitation facilities, such as flush/pour flush toilets, ventilated improved pit latrines, pit latrines with intact slabs, or composting toilets.
 Furthermore, over 1,200 villages are now served by CBWSOs with improved operation and maintenance capacity for water supply services.
-These CBWSOs are not only registered with governing bodies with at least one woman in key positions,but they have also set equitable and affordable tariffs, maintained cash books, and participated inbi-annual district-level community of practice meetings for better coordination and knowledge exchange with other CBWSOs in the same district (Level 1).
+These CBWSOs are not only registered with governing bodies with at least one woman in key positions, but they have also set equitable and affordable tariffs, maintained cash books, and participated in bi-annual district-level community of practice meetings for better coordination and knowledge exchange with other CBWSOs in the same district (Level 1).
 More than half of them also have installed functioning chlorination systems for water schemes and have technical backstopping mechanisms for maintenance and repairs (Level 2).
 These elements strengthen technical and financial capabilities of CBWSOs to provide better services.